dog-face/git_commit_inflator/README.txt

  ______________________________________
-/ You will be the last person to buy a \
+/ You have an unusual equipment for    \
-\ Chrysler.                            /
+\ success.
+Be sure to use it properly. /
  --------------------------------------
         \   ^__^
          \  (oo)\_______